Ashot6251/Ashot6251/README.md

 - **Data Structures & Algorithms** – Improving problem-solving through LeetCode.
 - **Spring Boot** – Learning to build RESTful APIs and backend services.
 - **SQL** – Practicing basic to intermediate queries using MySQL.

+## 🛠️ Projects:
+- **TAN**
+  A 2D local multiplayer desktop game built in Java using the Swing library.
+- **Online Store**
+  A responsive store interface developed with HTML, CSS, and Bootstrap.
+Designed for clean structure, accessibility, and user-friendly browsing.
+- **Arduino Catapult Robot**
+  A physical robotics project built using Arduino and C. Programmed and constructed a functional catapult mechanism capable of launching objects.